GonghuaLi/SGMM3/README.md

 Gonghua Li.
 Ph.D
 Email: ligonghua@mail.kiz.ac.cn

-## NOTE: SGMM3 is now merged into GPMM toolbox, please use and cite GPMM(https://github.com/GonghuaLi/GPMM)
+## NOTE: SGMM3 was merged into GPMM toolbox(2020-10-01), please use and cite GPMM(https://github.com/GonghuaLi/GPMM)

 ## Part I: Required software and toolbox
 1).
 Install MATLAB.
 MATLAB is the software environment for engineers and scientists.
 You can get detailed installation information by visiting http://www.mathworks.com/products/matlab/